remix-run/react-router/docs/API.md

 ##### `getIndexRoute(location, callback)`
 Same as `IndexRoute` but asynchronous, useful for code-splitting.
-Note: `callback` expects an object with the `component` property set to your Component class.
+Note: `callback` expects a route object, with the `component` property set to your indexRoute Component class.

 ###### `callback` signature
 `cb(err, component)`